 Campground community centers are hidden gems

 The next time you go camping, be sure to check out the campground community center.
 Over the past few years, during the COVID-19 pandemic, many of these facilities closed down for health reasons.
-With the pandemic easing, it’s time to rediscover this often-hidden gem.
+But it’s time to rediscover this often-hidden gem.

 Campground community centers